fabianmartins/alienattack.workshop/README.md

    **************************************************************

     What are your initials? fmds
-    Your environment name was defined as fmdsd5f4d6aaa
+    Your environment name was defined as FMDSAAAD5F4D6
     ~~~

-    See that everything between the provided initial (in this example, `fmds`) and the suffix (`aaa`) is a random and automatically generated code.
+    See that the environment name is composed by the initials provided (in this example, `FMDS`), followed by the string `AAA` (from `A`WS `A`lien `A`ttack), and then a suffix which is a random code generate automatically (in this example `D5F4D6`).

-    It's unlikely, but you may incur in naming collision.
+    It's unlikely, but you may still incur in naming collision.
 If that happens, we will provide you guidance on how to solve that.

+    Save the value of your environment name in a helping file on Cloud9.
+You are going to need it later.
+Anyway, you can still retrieve this value from your console by typing `echo $envname`.

 #### STEP 6 - Start background compilation for CDK